hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 We do not allow indefinite appeals.
 Appeal a ban only if you are very certain that the suspension is unjustified as we reserve the right to deny appeals at any time without any need to include a reasoning.
 The team of Alpha Blend Interactive has the permission to terminate accounts without rule violations to protect other players if a danger for other players is possible.
 All moderative suspensions are displayed on a users public profile and are visible to all users logged in.

+# Commercial usage
+All kinds of commercial usage of our platform or services require explicit permission granted by ABI.
+Hosting commercial events requires cooperative contracts with ABI along with appropriate revenue share.
+Commercial usage of our products and services does not exclude any other platform limitation or rule.
+In order to request permission to use our products and services commercially, mail us at team@abinteractive.net and we will get back to you as soon as we can.